microsoft/onnxruntime/docs/ContribOperators.md

   *Highly recommend using k-v cache share buffer for both CPU and CUDA.
 Enabled through IOBinding past and present kv.
   Supports different number of heads for q and kv for CPU and CUDA.
-  Only supports causal and local attention. *local attention UNSUPPORTED for sm < 80 on CUDA.
+  Only supports causal and local attention.
   Supports rotary position embedding for CPU and CUDA.
   Supports packed input for CPU and CUDA.
-  CPU EP supports fp32...
-CUDA EP supports fp16.

 #### Version